Search the NTRA.com biography database for complete bio listings:

 - Family: wife; Anne-Marie; and children, Joseph (now riding for his father as an accomplished jockey), Sarah (who represents Ireland in eventing), Ana and Donnacha Dennis, all of whom ride out at Ballydoyle before school ...
 Joseph earned champion apprentice jockey honors in 2010 riding at age 17, and won his first classic, the Two Thousand Guineas with Roderic O'Connor, trained by his father, in 2011.

-- He has saddled six Breeders' Cup winners – the 2001 Juvenile with Johannesburg; the 2010 Marathon with Man Of Iron; two renewals of the Turf with High Chaparral (Ire) in 2002 and 2003, the latter in a dead-heat with Johar; and the one that probably means the most to him, the 2011 win in the Turf with St. Nicholas Abbey (Ire) with his son Joseph in the irons.
+- He has saddled seven Breeders' Cup winners – the 2001 Juvenile with Johannesburg; the 2010 Marathon with Man Of Iron; two renewals of the Juvenile Turf with Wrote (Ire) (2011) and George Vancouver (2012); two renewals of the Turf with High Chaparral (Ire) in 2002 and 2003, the latter in a dead-heat with Johar; and the one that probably means the most to him, the 2011 win in the Turf with St Nicholas Abbey (Ire) with his son Joseph in the irons.
 His numerous second-place finishes include the narrow loss to Tiznow by Giant's Causeway in the 2000 Breeders' Cup Classic and Henrythenavigator's near miss in the same race in 2008.

-- His victory in the 2012 Epsom Oaks with 20-1 shot Was, his fourth in the classic, was O'Brien's career 200th Group/Grade 1 win.
+- His victory in the St Leger at Doncaster with 7-2 favourite Leading Light, his fourth in the Classic, was O'Brien's 217th Group/Grade 1 success.

-- Camelot's quest for the first English Triple Crown since Nijinsky II in 1970, with a victory in the Irish Derby after winning the first two legs (2000 Guineas and Epsom Derby), was stopped in the St. Leger by what many thought was a poor ride by O'Brien's son Joseph O'Brien.
+- Camelot's quest for the first English Triple Crown since Nijinsky II in 1970, with a victory in the 2012 Irish Derby after winning the first two legs (2000 Guineas and Epsom Derby), was beaten narrowly by Encke in the St. Leger by what many thought was a poor ride by Joseph O'Brien.
 The loss also thwarted O'Brien's attempt to be the first trainer ever to land all five English classics in a single season.
-Joseph would have had the chance for redemption in the Arc had he not been too heavy, so Frankie Dettori rode.
-Camelot underwent colic surgery in early Oct.
-2012.

-- O'Brien took over the training of Excelebration from Marco Botti in 2012 and despite running second to Frankel twice, turned him into a world-class miler with the 2012 Breeders' Cup Mile always in the plans for him.
+- O'Brien took over the training of Excelebration from Marco Botti in 2012 and despite running second to Frankel twice, turned him into a world-class miler.
 Excelebration won the Prix du Jacque le Marois (G1) and the Queen Elizabeth II Stakes (G1) as well as the Gladness Stakes (G3) in 2012.

 - So You Think (NZ) headed to Australia for stud duty in 2012, but not before O'Brien won two more Group 1 races from him – the Prince of Wales's Stakes at Royal Ascot and the Tattersalls Gold Cup.
 O'Brien admitted it took a year and a half to "learn how to train him" and apologized to Australian fans for "making a mess of it" in 2011 with overwork.